yvonne-ongithub/level-3-project-presentation-yvonne-ongithub/README.md

 #### Attempt 2

-I plan to have the videos available on my portfolio site, http://www.ormer.net/eductech/, by the time the projects will be presented on Monday.
+The three videos are available for viewing with no Github limits on my portfolio site, http://www.ormer.net/eductech/.
+The topic is named "STEM103 Python Final Project".

 Or, you can view the last two videos below.
-If there is time to divide the first video into two halves, which is a favorite coding technique, I will post it here.
+If there is time to divide the first video into pieces, which is a favorite coding technique, I will post it here.

+Video 2 of 3: Guess Tracking, Math Functions, and The Rules

 https://github.com/user-attachments/assets/ecd91c59-3abe-49eb-a783-55d39b173795

+Video 3 of 3: More Game Play

 https://github.com/user-attachments/assets/a031a042-aa53-4012-9f2a-40524898ba4b